Orchestration Components

 Component Configurations

 All Orchestration Components have some sort of configuration that controls the Component's behaviour.
-For example, a Component may have configuration that will, for example:
+Some behaviours include:

 To Configure a Component:

-Many configurations can use values that are determined by it query-time via Expressions.
+Many configurations can use values that are determined at query-time via Expressions.

 There are three different methods of specifying configuration values: